bs3vcenk/massh/README.md

 * `shodan` (the API client)
 * `colorama` (the colored output module)

-...which can be installed by running `pip install -r requirements.txt` on Linux and `python -m pip install -r requirements.txt` on Windows.
+...which can be installed by running `pip3 install -r requirements.txt` on Linux and `python3 -m pip install -r requirements.txt` on Windows.

 ## Usage
 ```